nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `local` must not start or end with any special characters
 * `domain` must only consist of alphanumeric characters, with no more than one hyphen (`-`) or period (`.`) in between any 2 alphanumeric characters.
 * `domain` must end with at least 2 characters that are not a period (`.`)
-* Duplication is not prevented/checked for, as it might be possible for some of our users' clients to be contacted through the same contact, e.g. a common secretary.
+* Duplication is not prevented/checked for, as it might be possible for some of your users' clients to be contacted through the same contact, e.g. a common secretary.

 Address Constraints: <br>
-* Address can take any characters except for `\`, but cannot begin with a space and cannot be blank
+* Address can take any characters except for `\`, but cannot be blank

 Financial Info Constraints: <br>
 * Financial Info can take any valid characters except for `\`